vineethk/vineethk.github.com/_posts/2013-07-23-expression-problem.md

 Essentially, we compose the two algebras, and use the right algebra amongst the two to dispose each method.

+### Algebras with Multiple Types

+Suppose we want to extend our toy language to include statements, that are an independent type from expressions, then we can define the following algebra:

+    trait StmtAlgebra[E, S] extends ExtendedAlgebra[E] {
+      def variable(x: String): E
+      def assign(x: String, e: E): E
+      def expr(e: E): S
+      def comp(s1: S, s2: S): S
+    }

+The above algebra introduces two new kinds of creating expressions: using variable names, and assignments.
+Expressions can also be liften to statements, and statements can be composed.
+The factory, printers and evaluators can all be independently extended to subscribe to this new algebra.

 ### References
 [Extensibility for the Masses: Practical Extensibility with Object Algebras.][1]
 [1]: Extensibility for the Masses: Practical Extensibility with Object Algebras.
 Bruno C. d.
 S. Oliveira and William R. Cook.